h4cc/awesome-elixir/README.md

 * [estree](https://github.com/bryanjos/elixir-estree) - A implementation of the SpiderMonkey Parser API in Elixir.
 * [phoenix_gon](https://github.com/khusnetdinov/phoenix_gon) - Allow you to pass Phoenix environment or controller variables to JavaScript without problems.
 * [phoenix_routes_js](https://github.com/khusnetdinov/phoenix_routes_js) - Phoenix routes helpers in JavaScript code and browser console.
+* [elixirscript](https://github.com/elixirscript/elixirscript/) - A transcompiler from Elixir to Javascript.

 ## Email
 *Working with Email and stuff.*